Updated June 12, 2023

 |Sometimes requires heavy set up|

-Head to Head Comparison Between Selenium vs PhantomJS
+Head to Head Comparison Between Selenium and PhantomJS

-The Difference Between Selenium vs PhantomJS, are explained in the below-mentioned points:
+The difference between Selenium and PhantomJS is explained in the below-mentioned points:

-- Selenium is an open source automation tool and it works on real browsers with direct interaction with the UI elements.
-In case of PhantomJS, it is a scripted headless browser that is used for automating web page interaction.
+- Selenium is an open-source automation tool that works on real browsers directly interacting with the UI elements.
+In the case of PhantomJS, it is a scripted headless browser that is used for automating web page interaction.

-- Being a headless browser, the interactions are much faster than the real browser.
-So the performance time is smoother in PhantomJS than Selenium
+- Being a headless browser, the interactions are much faster than the actual browser.
+So the performance time is smoother in PhantomJS than in Selenium.

-- Selenium has one component known as Selenium IDE which one can use the same IDE for coding to debug.
-This would not be the case for PhantomJS
+- Selenium has one component known as Selenium IDE, which can use the same IDE for coding to debug.
+This would not be the case for PhantomJS.

-- Selenium doesn’t directly support screen capture and one has to implement add-ins to process the same whereas PhantomJS supports screen capture
+- Selenium doesn’t directly support screen capture; one has to implement add-ins to process the same, whereas PhantomJS supports screen capture.

-- Selenium works on a real browser and standalone UI interactions.
+- Selenium works on an actual browser and standalone UI interactions.
 So, easy to set preconditions for the tests.
-But this is a bit different in case of PhantomJS as it is a headless browser.
+But this is a bit different in the case of PhantomJS, as it is a headless browser.

-Below is the Comparison Between Selenium vs PhantomJS
+Below is the comparison between Selenium and PhantomJS.

 |BASIS FOR COMPARISON||Selenium||PhantomJS|

-After comparing Selenium and PhantomJS over a range of factors, it can be concluded that selection of any of the testing framework depends entirely on the features that best fit the project needs as each one has its own pros and cons.
+After comparing Selenium and PhantomJS over a range of factors, it can be concluded that the selection of any testing framework depends entirely on the features that best fit the project’s needs, as each has pros and cons.
 As both Selenium and PhantomJS are perfect in their roles, understanding their unique capabilities would help them decide which one to choose.
-Thus, based on the project need, type of browsers, time of work and on all the other different discussed aspects, any one of these tools should be selected to reach the desired goal.
+Thus, any of these tools should be selected to reach the desired goal based on the project need, type of browsers, time of work, and all the other discussed aspects.

-This has been a guide to Differences Between Selenium vs PhantomJS, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This has been a guide to Differences Between Selenium vs PhantomJS.
+Here we also discuss the Selenium vs PhantomJS head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following articles to learn more –